 11. Numinous (adj.)

-Mainly referring to divinity; I think this is a wonderful way to describe how you feel when you see things that are so beautiful that you’re not sure whether to be amazed or realise your own insignificance in the world.
+Originally, this word refers to having a strong religious or spiritual quality; but it can also be used to describe how you feel when you see things that are so beautiful that you realise how wonderful the world is and the small part you play in it.
 Hiking Trolltunga was a numinous moment for me.

 12. Schwellenangst (n.)

-Fear of crossing a threshold to embark on something new.
+Definition: Fear of crossing a threshold to begin a new chapter.

 From schwelle (“threshold”) and angst (“anxiety”), this word explains that feeling you get before deciding to set out on a new journey.
 Argh!
 Did I make the right decision?